 The Best Men's CrossFit Shoes of 2017

-CrossFit training continues to grow, and so does the market for CrossFit shoes.
-We researched 35 top models and chose the best 8 to test side-by-side for three months and over 100 hours of training sessions.
-Our expert testers trained hard in each model for multiple WODs, including body weight exercises, running, and Olympic weightlifting movements.
-We pushed these shoes to their limits to find out which designs incorporate the stability required for weightlifting while also allowing the flexibility and comfort needed for running.
+The need for a higher level of Crossfit training continues to grow and so does the shoe selection.
+We researched over 70 models, ultimately choosing the best 8 to test side-by-side for three months and over 100+ hours of training sessions.
+Our expert testers did as many reps and rounds as possible, jumping, squatting, lunging, and hitting the floor for burpees in each model.
+We pushed these shoes to their limits so you didn't have to, determining which designs incorporate the stability required for weightlifting while also allowing the flexibility and comfort needed for running.
 Choosing the perfect pair is tough, but our extensive review guides you through the process, whether you're looking for the best performance, all-around function, or simply the best bang for your buck.